reilleya/openMotor/README.md

 Download
 -------
-The easiest way to use openMotor is to navigate to the 'releases' tab above and download latest version for your system.
+The easiest way to use openMotor is under the 'releases' sidebar click 'latest' and download the version for your system.
 From there, just unzip the file and run it.

 Building from Source
 --------------------